 #3 – Bring Your Ear Plugs for a Good Sleep

 Some people are light sleepers and therefore need to block out the late-night noise to get a good sleep.
 Pack your earplugs to help in the process.
 During sleep is when a lot of physical recovery happens.
 In particular, Growth Hormone is released during Delta/REM sleep patterns.
 Delta/REM sleep is our deepest sleep and during REM sleep, your body actually shuts down and paralyzes our muscles.
 This allows your body to really focus on recovery.
 If you don’t reach Delta/REM sleep, you’ll be missing out on some real performance benefits.

 #2 – Eat Some Protein Before Bed

 Because your body is in recovery mode during sleep, it’s important to have some protein before bed.
-Ideally it’s in the form of a shake consisting of Casein protein (you can buy this at health food stores like GNC), however a chicken breast or scrambled eggs will also work well.
+Ideally it’s in the form of a shake consisting of Casein protein.
+If that’s not available then I recommend Greek yoghurt or a chicken breast or scrambled eggs.
 Eat this about 30 minutes before going to sleep to help maximize your recovery for the next day.

 #1 – Bring the Salt Shaker

 I mentioned in Tip #8 that you need to raise your potassium levels all week long.
 If you do this and don’t raise your salt levels, it will be useless.
 Sodium and potassium exist in your body in a 3:2 ratio if you are depleted of one, your body will compensate by getting rid of the other (you pee it out).
 Since you need ~1800 mg of sodium per liter of water you drink, you also need ~1100 mg of potassium per liter.
 Knowing that isotonic drinks like Gatorade and Powerade only have about 400 mg of sodium and 120 mg of potassium per liter, you’ll need to salt your high potassium foods like potatoes as that I mentioned in Tip #8.